ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 If you encounter some suspicious logs:
  - If you have any doubt about the log being caused by a bug in James source code, please reach us via
-the bug tracker, the user mailing list or our giiter channel (see our [community page](http://james.apache.org/#second))
+the bug tracker, the user mailing list or our Gitter channel (see our [community page](http://james.apache.org/#second))
  - They can be due to insufficient performance from tier applications (eg Cassandra timeouts).
 In such case we advise you to conduct a close review of performances at the tier level.